konradw98/booksApp/README.md

 ### Design paterns
 * Dependency Injection (DI) - One of the main design patterns in Spring.
 The class is independent of any particular implementation.
 This makes it configurable by the client, which promotes reusability and maintainability.
 * Model-View-Controller -  helps you create applications that separate the different aspects of the application (input logic, business logic, and UI logic), while providing a loose coupling between these elements.

+### Application testing
+* JUNIT - used to create simple unit tests.
+* POSTMAN - used to test the endpoints and see what they return.
+A simple and interesting tool to make web application testing easier.